 When our church gathers on Fridays, I get to look around the room and see my sisters in Christ from all over the world.
 “We only have sixty or seventy nationalities among us,” an African brother once commented.
 Amen.
 Even in our beautiful diversity, we are but a fraction of the pan-ethnic body of Christ.

 As I consider how all of my sisters in Christ are so wonderfully diverse in all the ways they care for people, there is one way we all share in common: we nurture life in light of the fact that Easter really happened.
 We work to mother and disciple in ways that speak to the reality of the ongoing war in the unseen realm.
-We fight for faith.
-We resist the devil.
-We pray for boldness.
-We tear down strongholds.
-We don’t preach our lifestyle preferences; we preach resurrection life in Jesus.
+We fight for faith and resist the devil and pray for boldness.
+Also, we tear down strongholds.
+We don’t preach our lifestyle preferences.
+Also, we preach resurrection life in Jesus.
 We understand that every so-called mundane mothering and discipling moment in our lives is unique— unprecedented in history, never to be repeated, and meaningful in the mission of God.